-Lot numbers reflect the number of animals exhibitor will enter in this class.
+Lot 1 reflects the number of animals the exhibitor will enter in this class.
+If you have one animal, enter lot 1 for your animal one time.
+If you have 2/3 animals, enter lot 1 per each animal (up to 3 animals).
+1. Dairy Beef Steers or Heifers (up to 3 animals).

-- 1. Dairy Beef Steers or Heifers (1 animal). - 2.
-Dairy Beef Steers or Heifers (2 animals). - 3.
-Dairy Beef Steers or Heifers (3 animals).